j0sephh123/fitness-tracker/README.md

 # Tasks Board

+## Nice to have

+- [] if the workout for the day already exists, show message to the user and open that workout
+- [] deleting a workout should be with a confirm dialog
+- [] edit a workout when in a list -> with a modal

 ## Ideas

-- [] deleting a workout should be with a confirm dialog
-- [] if the workout for the day already exists, show message to the user and open that workout
+- [] Exercise CRUD functionality

 ## Ready for Work

+- [] edit for a workout edit page /workout/:id/edit

 ## In Progress

+[] if there are no workouts in /workouts - show message for that

 ## Completed